 For consumers with a surplus in their budget and the desire to repay their debts in full through a non–profit credit counselling organization, a voluntary debt management program supported by their creditors may be possible.

 9. Is There a Need for a Legal Debt Remedy?

 Depending on the nature of the debts and someone’s situation, a Consumer Proposal or filing for bankruptcy, might be options to consider.
 These legal remedies for debt are done through a trustee who is licensed through the Bankruptcy and Insolvency Act.

 Now that you are trying to work out how you are going to get out of debt, does it feel like your pay cheque doesn’t seem to go quite as far as it used to?
+Maybe you're just managing to live pay cheque to pay cheque.
 Part of staying out of debt means planning for rising living costs.
 Living costs have increased significantly for most Canadians.